irehankhan/pod-names-minikube/README.md

 Here's a breakdown of why pods are inaccessible outside the cluster when using a ClusterIP service:

 1. Cluster-Internal IP Address: The ClusterIP service is assigned an internal IP address, and this IP address is only reachable from within the cluster's network.
 It's not exposed externally.
-2. No NodePort: In your provided information, it mentions "No node port."
+2. No NodePort: In our output table it mentions "No node port."
 In Kubernetes, a NodePort service type would expose the Service on a port on each node of the cluster.
 Since there's no NodePort in your case, the Service isn't accessible externally through the nodes.
 3. Designed for Internal Communication: The ClusterIP service type is primarily designed for communication between services within the cluster.
 It's not intended to be directly accessed from outside the cluster.

 If you want to make your service accessible from outside the cluster, you might consider using a different service type, such as NodePort or LoadBalancer.